Marco Polo Apartments

 No analysis available

-Several listings clearly state the lease expiration year as 2041.
+The leasehold expiration year is directly given in the remarks as 2041.
 I did not find any later renewal or extension language that would supersede that date.
-The leasehold expiration is therefore 2041.

-Fire sprinkler evidence is overwhelming across the remarks, with dozens of listings stating phrases like "sprinkler/fire alarm system has been completed throughout the building," "new fire sprinklers," and "fire sprinklers installed."
-The language is highly repetitive across multiple agents, which strongly corroborates the building-level amenity rather than a one-off unit feature.
+Fire sprinkler evidence is overwhelming across the listings.
+Dozens of remarks explicitly mention phrases like "sprinkler/fire alarm system has been completed throughout the building," "retrofitted fire sprinkler system," and "fire sprinklers installed," which strongly supports this as a building-wide feature.
+The consistency across many agents suggests this is not copy-paste error.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.